 After four weekends here and a LOT of Real Housewives, you felt you had a “special connection” with Miami and decided to move.
 To South Beach, obviously.
 Not because it was convenient, or you had a job there, but because it’s the only part of Miami you actually know exists.
-You are a giant ball of shiny Miami optimism who won’t stop talking about the clubs, pool parties, and “great people” you’ve met here, who you will later learn we're all just trying to steal your identity.
+You are a giant ball of new Miami optimism who won’t stop talking about the clubs, pool parties, and “great people” you’ve met here... who you will later learn were all just trying to steal your identity.
 You are essentially a tourist with a long-term lease, a fact you desperately try to overcompensate for by saying “Croqueta” with a terrible Spanish accent, inventing an addiction to cafecitos, and refusing to drink “American coffee.”
 Which, until three weeks ago, you just called “coffee.”

 Phase two: The starting-to-feel-like-a-local phase